DiUS/resilience-android/README.md

   * Import the project as a regular maven project, ensuring all submodules are imported
   * IntelliJ should pick up the two Android facets, resilience-app and resilience-it
   * When running integration tests from the IDE, you will need to change the classpath to ensure that the Junit 4.x dependency is before the Android dependency
+  * We use an external apklib to generate balloon tips on the map view.
+In the project dependecies for this android module, you will need to ensure the maps.jar is added as a 'provided' dependency in order to be able to deploy from within your IDE.